2 April 2021 08:00

 “When the pandemic began, no-one could have predicted that 12 months later we would still be in its grip.
 The Academy has sustained significant losses of income due to the pandemic and whilst there are many positive signs, it will be a slow road back to recovery.
 We are therefore incredibly grateful, once again, for support from the government through the Cultural Recovery Fund.

 The Royal Academy of Dance is synonymous with excellence in dance teaching and training and this Cultural Recovery Fund grant enables us to continue to deliver on our mission to inspire the world to dance, on a local, national and international level.
-As we prepare to open the doors of our new global headquarters – a new home for dance – it is not only a powerful affirmation of the work that we do, but of the transformative power of dance.”
+As we prepare to open the doors of our new global headquarters – a new home of dance – it is not only a powerful affirmation of the work that we do, but of the transformative power of dance.”